1. Health Hub

 These diabetic-friendly breakfast foods are delicious, nutritious, and filling.
 Work these meals into your weekly diet to get your day started right.

-Diabetes and Carbs
+Diabetes and carbs

 Carbohydrates play a pivotal role in diabetes management due to their direct impact on blood sugar levels.
 When consumed, carbohydrates are broken down into glucose, which enters the bloodstream and raises blood sugar levels.
 For individuals with diabetes, whether type 1 or type 2, managing carbohydrate intake is crucial to maintaining stable blood sugar levels.